 “Right.”
 As the shopkeeper grabbed the boxes, he kept an eye on Carter.
 It was no wonder he was wary; Devon Carter being in his shop was unusual enough, and he couldn’t help but wonder if it was some sort of sting.
 Carter noticed, but said nothing.
 The less this man knew, the better off he’d be.

 “Steel slugs,” Carter said.
 “Twelve gauge, two-and-three-quarters of an inch.
 I think they’re called tandems?”

 The shopkeeper raised an eyebrow.
 “Serious stuff,” he said.
 “You know how hard it is to stop those, right?
 It’ll put a hole in a tree trunk and keep on going.”

 Carter put on his most convincing smile.
 “Relax, I know what I’m getting into.”
 Kind of, anyway, Carter thought.
 It’s not like I’ve fired a gun before.

-“Four boxes of .45 NAACO, three boxes of Paradox slugs and two… paperweights.
+“Four boxes of .45 NAACO, three boxes of the Russians and two… paperweights.
 Will that be all?”

 “What about surplus?”

 “.30-06.
 Steel core M2.”